FTi130/Avatar-DigitalHumanModeling/Digital Human Modeling.md

 ## 5.1 The Idea
 Previous part discussed creation of musculoskeletal model.
 It included usage of OpenSim – specific software package used for ergonomic analysis.
 However, the representation of muscles and joints of a human body represented as parametric geometries.
 This fact suggested me to look to what I am doing in the sphere of architecture and design.
 Namely, it seems to be possible to use parametric modeling and its software to represent models of a human in a similar logic as OpenSim does it but using only 3D software and Python.
 This part is a theoretical proposal.
 The software I choose are Rhinoceros and Grasshopper.
 In previous part I described a process of motion capturing using Kinect SDK and real-time representation in Rhinoceros using Grasshopper.
 As you could see on the video, the body is represented as simple geometries – lines and spheres.
 Initially, I changed lines representation to a tube representation for my legs and arms.
 Using instruments of Grasshopper, I am able to work with this geometries in a way I need based on a simple structure provided by Kinect.
 This make me think of combining this approach with instruments used for tension and structure analysis in architecture.
-Such plugins as [https://www.food4rhino.com/en/app/kangaroo-physics](Kangaroo) or [https://www.food4rhino.com/en/app/karamba3d](Karamba) can be used to represent and analyze geometries as joints and muscles the same way it is done in OpenSim.
+Such plugins as [Karamba](https://www.food4rhino.com/en/app/kangaroo-physics) or [Karamba](https://www.food4rhino.com/en/app/karamba3d) can be used to represent and analyze geometries as joints and muscles the same way it is done in OpenSim.
 So far, without Kinect itself it is difficult to create a prototype of this system, therefore, it is only a theoretical proposal.
-As future works it can be developed as a plugin for Grasshopper that could be place on [https://www.food4rhino.com/en](the official plugin source)
+As future works it can be developed as a plugin for Grasshopper that could be place on [the official plugin source](https://www.food4rhino.com/en)

 # Conclusion